minima52/digital-garden/_pages/archive.md

 `/archive`

-An archive of all the notes in my digital garden.
+An archive of all the notes in my digital garden sorted by date last modified.

 <ul class="archive">
 {% for note in site.notes %}